 |Pension||The President and CEO is covered by the statutory pension scheme.|

 |Termination of employment||Unless terminated before that time, the President and CEO’s contract of service will end when he reaches the age of 68.
 The President and CEO’s contract of service can be terminated by the President and CEO by giving three months’ notice and by the company by giving six months’ notice.
 If the President and CEO’ contract of service is terminated by the company without the President and CEO being guilty of e.g. crimes, dishonest conduct or breach of contract relevant to the company, the President and CEO will be entitled to one-off severance pay equal to six months’ total salary.|

-The purpose of long-term incentive schemes is to provide an incentive to key employees and to bring their benefits in line with the shareholders’ benefits and the long-term strategy aimed at sustainability of business operations.
-Those included in the scope of a long-term incentive scheme can earn the company’s shares.
+The purpose of any long-term incentive schemes is to provide an incentive to key employees and to bring their benefits in line with the shareholders’ benefits and the long-term strategy aimed at the stability of business operations.
+Long-term incentives may consist of both performance-based and share-based incentive plans.

 On 10 February 2020, the Board of Directors resolved to convert stock options 2018A (416,250) that have been returned to the company to stock options 2018B.
 Read more in the stock exchange release >>

-Earlier, the Remuneration Report has been included in the Corporate Governance Statement document.
+Earlier, the Remuneration Report has been included in the Corporate Governance Statements document.